 Financial Aid Warning

-A student at PRCC is automatically placed on warning following one semester of attendance if the minimum cumulative grade point average (GPA) required for SAP at PRCC is not met.
+A student at PRCC is automatically placed on warning following one semester of attendance if the minimum cumulative grade point average (GPA) or 67% completion rate required for SAP at PRCC is not met.
 During this warning period of enrollment, the student remains eligible for federal assistance.
 Only one semester of automatic reinstatement will be granted to students during their program of study.
-In addition, the student may lose student loan eligibility if grade average (GPA) and minimum course load completion (6 hours) requirements are not met.

 Financial Aid Suspension

-A student at PRCC is placed on suspension if the required minimum grade point average (GPA) is not met for two consecutive semesters, if the completion rate or incremental measure requirement is not met for any period of enrollment in which federal assistance is received, or when the maximum time frame of 150% for completion of a degree or certificate has been met or exceeded.
+A student at PRCC is placed on suspension if the acumulative required minimum grade point average (GPA) or the acumulative 67% completion rate is not met for two consecutive semesters, or when the maximum time frame of 150% for completion of a degree or certificate has been met or exceeded.